liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-search-engine/06-xpack-security.markdown

 ### Generate Node Certificates [](id=generate-node-certificates)

 [Generate a node certificate](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/configuring-tls.html#node-certificates) for each node.
-You can, of course, use a Certificate Authority toobtain node certificates.
+You can, of course, use a Certificate Authority to obtain node certificates.

 1. Create a certificate authority, using